StevenTammen/bibledocs.org/content/discussion/central-baptist-warner-robins/longer-topical-studies/how-to-discern-the-voice-of-god/_index.md

 <!-- --- -->

-##### The only things we can be certain of are God's promises as related in the Bible, not our own desires or even what others might call God's promises {#what-we-believe-will-always-become-a-reality-if-and-only-if-we-target-our-faith-properly-the-only-things-we-can-be-certain-of-are-god-s-promises-as-related-in-the-bible-not-our-own-desires-or-even-what-others-might-call-god-s-promises}
+##### The only things we can be certain of are God's promises as related in the Bible, not our own desires or even what others might call God's promises {#what-we-believe-will-always-become-a-reality-if-and-only-if-we-target-our-faith-properly-the-only-things-we-can-be-certain-of-are-gods-promises-as-related-in-the-bible-not-our-own-desires-or-even-what-others-might-call-gods-promises}

 {{< properties